Marconiusiii/rollWithIt-typing/README.md

 - Literature
 - Poetry
-- Coding and web development
+- Coding, Python, and web development
 - SVG and markup
 - Art and design
 - Animals